 Dmitri sits by Marina's bedside in a chair.
 He is reading a book by dim candlelight.
 It is a Pushkin book.

 He looks to Katya, who is fast asleep again.
 He rubs his tired eyes.
 He picks up the candle and holds it up close to the book.
 He reads with intensity.

 Hot wax drips onto his fingers and he involuntarily yelps and drops his book onto the floor.
 It hits the floor with a loud smack.

 Katya stirs in her sleep for a second, then stills.
 Fearing he woke Marina he looks to her.
 Too quiet.

+Marina?

-"Marina?"
-Louder this time, "Marina?"
+Louder this time.

+Marina?

 He touches her gently to wake her.
 She does not wake.
 He stares at her for a long, hard minute.
 He fights back his tears.

-He looks to Katya who mumbles in her sleep.
-He leans back in his chair and lets himself weep for Marina.
+He looks to Katya who is mumbling quietly in her sleep.
+He leans back into his chair and lets himself cry quietly for Marina.

+EXT.
+KOBONA - NIGHT

 Sasha stands beside his truck with a dockhand.
 The night is gray and quiet.
 Sasha is taking care of the paperwork for his load.

-The dockhand loads the large crates without much strain, tossing them up onto the truck.
-Sasha notices how easily the dockhand manages the crates compared to when they full of grain or rice.
+The dockhand is loading the large crates without much strain, tossing them up onto the truck.
+Sasha notices how easily the dockhand manages the crates.

 Curious, Sasha puts down the paperwork and stops to watch for a second.
 Sasha takes a whiff of air.
 Again.
 He sniffs harder.

 The dockhand notices him smelling the air, and he sniffs too.
 They look at each other with delight.

-Sasha approaches the many crates and pries the lid loose with a crowbar.
+Sasha goes to one of they many crates and starts to pry the lid off with a crowbar.
 He lifts the lid off the crate, and there they are.

 A whole crate full of beautiful, bright, radiant tangerines.
-Sasha takes one, cradling it like a precious Fabergé egg.
+Sasha takes one, cradling it like a precious Fabrege egg.

 The dockhand takes the paperwork and scours it until he finds what he was looking for.
 He is delighted at what he finds.
 He reads it to Sasha with amazement.

-"Tangerines for the people of Leningrad.
-A gift from the people of Armenia.'
-Tangerines!"
+DOCKHAND "...tangerines for the people of Leningrad.
+A gift from the people of Armenia."
+Tangerines!

 Sasha sits down on the ground, leaning against the tire of his truck.
 He holds the tangerine to his nose and inhales deeply.
 He inhales a few more decadent breaths.

 He lifts the tangerine up in front of him.
 In the dismal gray glow of the snow-lit night the tangerine is luminous.
 Beautiful.
 Glowing.
-Staring at the tangerine Sasha begins to cry.
+Staring at the tangerine he begins to cry.
 He is now giddy with delight.

-He quickly peels the tangerine and bites into it, letting the juices run down his chin and the tears run down his face.
+He quickly peels the tangerine and bites into it, letting the juices run down his chin.
+Tears run down his face.